needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
     * If you attempt to link when there is already a facebook account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
-* `AuthenticationService.Instance.LinkWithSteamAsync(string accessToken, LinkOptions options = null)`
+* `AuthenticationService.Instance.LinkWithSteamAsync(string sessionTicket, string identity, LinkOptions options = null)`
-    * This function links the current player with an access token from Steam.
+    * This function links the current player with a session ticket from Steam.
 The player can later sign-in with the linked Steam account.
     * You can provide options to force the operation in case the Steam account is already linked to another player.
-    * Game developer is responsible for installing the necessary SDK and get the token from Steam.
+    * Game developer is responsible for installing the necessary SDK, getting the session ticket from Steam and providing an identity value.
     * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
     * If you attempt to link when there is already a steam account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.